MAJOR GRANTS

 The following general criteria must be met when applying for funds:

-COMMONLY THE MAJOR GRANTS ARE SUITED TO PROJECTS INCLUDING:
+COMMONLY THE LARGE GRANTS ARE SUITED TO PROJECTS INCLUDING:

 The grants are not intended to support capital and building works, vehicles, furniture or equipment, general fund-raising, travel, books or religious activities.